markus-gerber/vnv-heap/README.md

     - `benchmarks`: Enable benchmarking for this application.
 Look at [desktop/desktop_benchmark](desktop/desktop_benchmark/) or [zephyr/vnv_heap_benchmark](zephyr/vnv_heap_benchmark/) for examples.
     - `persist_debug_prints`: Enable safe debug prints during persisting.
 This feature uses the `write` system call and thus depends on `libc`, meaning it cannot be used in all environments.
-    - `persist_debug_unsafe_prints`: **THIS FEATURE IS UNSAFE!
-USE IT WITH CAUTION!!!** Enables unsafe debug prints during persisting.
+    - `persist_debug_unsafe_prints`: Enables *unsafe* debug prints during persisting.
 This features uses the standard println! macro.
 This however can result in undesired behavior as its implementation is commonly not reentrant.

 2. Define your own modules if needed: